crs4/life_monitor/lm_admin_guide.md

 ## How to backup and restore

-The esiest way to manage backups of LifeMonitor data (database and worlflow RO-Crates) is to use the CLI command `lm-admin.py backup` which automatically performs a dump of the LifeMonitor database and copy all its workflow RO-Crates according to the backup settings configured on the `settings.conf` file.
+The easiest way to manage backups of LifeMonitor data (database and worlflow RO-Crates) is to use the CLI command `lm-admin.py backup` which automatically performs a dump of the LifeMonitor database and copy all its workflow RO-Crates according to the backup settings configured on the `settings.conf` file.
 Such a configuration file allows to configure the local path where to store the backups and optionally set  a remote site which the local backups can be synched to via FTP (or FTP over TLS).

 ```bash
 # Backup settings